-- (1) All affected local governments; - (2) The state regulatory agency for environmental protection if it is not the agency for this environmental response project; - (3) All persons holding an interest of record in the real property; - (4) All persons known to have an unrecorded interest in the real property; - (5) All affected persons in possession of the real property; - (6) All owners of, and all holders of other interests in, abutting real property and any other property likely to be affected by the proposed modification; - (7) All persons specifically designated to have enforcement powers in the covenant; and - (8) The public.
+(1) All affected local governments;

+(2) The state regulatory agency for environmental protection if it is not the agency for this environmental response project;

+(3) All persons holding an interest of record in the real property;

+(4) All persons known to have an unrecorded interest in the real property;

+(5) All affected persons in possession of the real property;

+(6) All owners of the fee or any other interests in abutting real property and any other property likely to be affected by the proposed modification;

+(7) All persons specifically designated to have enforcement powers in the covenant; and

+(8) The public.

-1 2 The agency may also wish to consider whether the notice should include any of the following: 3 ionowing.
-4 (1) New information showing that the risks posed by the residual contamination are 5 6 less or greater than originally thought; (2) Information demonstrating that the amount of residual contamination has 7 (2) Information demonstrating that the amount of residual contamination has diminished; 8 (3) Information demonstrating that one or more activity limitations or use restrictions 9 is no longer necessary.
-10 11 12 13 SECTION 11.
+The agency may also wish to consider whether the notice should include any of the following:

+(1) New information showing that the risks posed by the residual contamination are less or greater than originally thought;

+(2) Information demonstrating that the amount of residual contamination has diminished; and

+(3) Information demonstrating that one or more activity limitations or use restrictions is no longer necessary.

+SECTION 11.
 ENFORCEMENT OF ENVIRONMENTAL COVENANT.

-14 (a) A civil action for injunctive or other equitable relief for violation of an 15 environmental covenant may be maintained by: 16 (1) a party to the covenant; 17 (2) the agency or, if it is not the agency, the [insert name of state regulatory agency 18 for environmental protection]; 19 (3) any other person to whom the covenant expressly grants power to enforce; 20 (4) a person whose interest in the real property or whose collateral or liability may be 21 affected by the alleged violation of the covenant; and 22 (5) a municipality or other unit of local government in which the real property subjec 23 to the covenant is located.
-24 (b) This [Act] does not limit the regulatory authority of the agency or the [insert name of 25 state regulatory agency for environmental protection] under law other than this [Act] with respect 26 to an environmental response project.
-27 (c) A person is not subject to liability for environmental remediation solely because it 28 has the right to enforce an environmental covenant.
+(a) A civil action for injunctive or other equitable relief for violation of an environmental covenant may be maintained by:

+(1) a party to the covenant;

+(2) the agency or, if it is not the agency, the [insert name of state regulatory agency for environmental protection];

+(3) any person to whom the covenant expressly grants power to enforce;

+(4) a person whose interest in the real property or whose collateral or liability may be affected by the alleged violation of the covenant; or property subject to the covenant is located.

+(5) a municipality or other unit of local government in which the real name of state regulatory agency for environmental protection] under law other than this

+(b) This [act] does not limit the regulatory authority of the agency or the [insert remediation solely because it has the right to enforce an environmental covenant.

+[act] with respect to an environmental response project.

+(c) A person is not responsible for or subject to liability for environmental